 Autoconnect for virtual printers

-Virtual printer LUs are activated by VIRTEL at startup time, and will remain in ACTIV state until they are acquired by the application.
-For virtual printers defined with terminal type 1 or 2, the application must initiate the acquire (for example, by CEMT SET TERM(xxxx) ACQ in CICS).
+When a virtual printer is defined with terminal type 1 or 2, the associated LU is activated by VIRTEL at startup time, and will remain in ACTIV state until acquired by the application.
+The application must initiate the acquire (for example, by CEMT SET TERM(xxxx) ACQ in CICS).

-Virtual printers defined with terminal type P or S may be automatically connected to a controlling host application when a user starts a Web Access session using the associated terminal LU.
+By contrast, the LU associated with a virtual printer of type P or S is opened when the user starts a Web Access session and closed when the Web Access session is terminated.
+This type of virtual printer may be automatically connected to a controlling host application when a user starts a Web Access session.
 The “Entry Point” field of the virtual printer definition should contain the name of an entry point which specifies VIR0021B as its menu program.
 The entry point must have one transaction whose “Application” field contains the name of the host application to which the printer is to be connected.

 The example below shows an entry point definition for connecting printers to CICS: